Optical microcavity with a pair of suspended resonant mirrors: Experimental methods and results

 \subsection{Subwavelength grating Fano mirrors}

-In this section and the next we report on experiments carried out with two similar Fano mirrors, in the form of highly pretensioned, ultrathin silicon nitride films patterned with one-dimensional photonic crystal structures (subwavelength gratings), differing essentially by the location of their Fano resonance.
-Both gratings were made by Norcada~\cite{Norcada} on a low-tensile stress, 156 nm-thick, 1 mm-square SiN film suspended on a 500 $\mu$m-thick, 5 mm-square silicon frame.
-The gratings are 400 $\mu$m$\times$400 $\mu$m and possess trapezoidal fingers with period $\sim 850$ nm, top/bottom finger widths $\sim 622/678$ nm and depth $\sim46$ nm.
-The refractive index of the SiN film is 2.14 in the relevant wavelength range.
+In this section and the next we report on experiments carried out with two similar Fano mirrors, in the form of highly pretensioned, ultrathin silicon nitride films patterned with one-dimensional photonic crystal structures (subwavelength gratings).
+Both gratings were made by Norcada~\cite{Norcada} on a low-tensile stress, $156\pm 1$ nm-thick, 1 mm-square SiN film suspended on a 500 $\mu$m-thick, 5 mm-square silicon frame.
+The gratings are 400 $\mu$m$\times$400 $\mu$m and possess trapezoidal fingers with period $850\pm 2$ nm, top and bottom finger widths $622\pm 6 $ and $678\pm 7$ nm and depth $46\pm 2$ nm, as determined by AFM profilometry~\cite{Darki2021} on a sample from the same fabrication batch.
+The refractive index of the SiN film, determined via ellipsometry, is $2.14\pm 0.01$ in the relevant wavelength range.

 The best fit parameter results of the measured transmission and reflectivity spectra of both gratings, shown in Fig.~\ref{fig:gratings}, with the model of Sec.~\ref{sec:theory} are reported in Table~\ref{tab:gratings}.
 The minimum transmission and maximum reflectivity levels are 5.3\% and 91.6\% for grating A and 5.2\% and 90.9\% for grating B, respectively.
-Both gratings have very similar parameters, the essential difference between a difference of about 0.1 nm between their Fano resonances.
+Both gratings have thus very similar parameters in terms of losses and Fano resonance linewidth, and the 0.1 nm difference in the location of their Fano resonances show that they are spectrally overlapping.